kkatsy/Accent-Clustering/README.md

 ### Clustering methods

-*PCA*: Principal component analysis, or PCA, is a popular dimensionality reduction technique that linearly transforms data into a new coordinate system in which the variation in the data can be described with fewer dimensions.
+**PCA**: Principal component analysis, or PCA, is a popular dimensionality reduction technique that linearly transforms data into a new coordinate system in which the variation in the data can be described with fewer dimensions.
 We believed that PCA would be a good method to identify accents that are strongly dissimilar even though it might not be able to capture the more subtle differences between accents due to its linearity.

-*t-SNE*: The t-distributed stochastic neighbor embedding (t-SNE) is a nonlinear dimensionality reduction technique for embedding high dimensional data in a lower dimensional latent space.
+**t-SNE**: The t-distributed stochastic neighbor embedding (t-SNE) is a nonlinear dimensionality reduction technique for embedding high dimensional data in a lower dimensional latent space.
 The main advantage of t-SNE is its ability to preserve local structure, where points that are close to one another in high-dimensional space tend to remain close in the low-dimensional space.

-*UMAP*: Uniform Manifold Approximation and Projection (UMAP) works similarly to t-SNE in that it uses a graph layout to approximate data into a lower dimensional space.
-However, UMAP tends to be more efficient than t-SNE and also can be more effective by doing a better job at maintaining some of the global structure of the higher dimension space
+**UMAP**: Uniform Manifold Approximation and Projection (UMAP) works similarly to t-SNE in that it uses a graph layout to approximate data into a lower dimensional space.
+However, UMAP tends to be more efficient than t-SNE and also can be more effective by doing a better job at maintaining some of the global structure of the higher dimension space.

 ### Instructions